ulixee/hero/docs/plugins/core-plugins.md

 - launchArgs `IBrowserLaunchArgs`.
 Additional options provided to launch this instance.
   - showChrome: `boolean` - has the user requested to show the browser
   - disableGpu: `boolean` - has the user requested to disable the gpu
-  - disableDevtools: `boolean` - has the user requested to disable automatically showing devtools
+  - showDevtools: `boolean` - has the user requested to automatically show devtools

 #### **Returns** `Promise` | `void`